With CEO / Founder, Brinkley Davies

 A lot of dedication, time, love and hard work!

 When Bunji was pink, known as a pinky, they require around the clock care, 2-3-hour interval feeding, toileting, pristine hygiene, moisturizing like they would have in the pouch, ( we used coconut oil) and also, in my opinion, a heartbeat close to them at really young ages to make them feel comfortable and not stressed.
 Bunji is extremely relaxed, and we believe this is because she has been exposed to things which otherwise may have caused her stress.

 Bunji spends her days now cruising around Two Songs, munching on whatever she can find and relaxing.
-She has a beautiful little shelter that she spends a lot of time resting in during the day, and she still has a morning and night time bottle of Wombaroo 0.7.
+She has a beautiful little shelter that she spends a lot of time resting in during the day.

 Bunji loves to dig, sand, dirt, hay, you name it, she will dig it.